rabi-siddique/react-js-interview-questions/readme.md

+# What is the Virtual DOM?
+The Virtual DOM (Document Object Model) is a concept used in web development frameworks, particularly popularized by React.
+It is a lightweight copy of the actual DOM, a representation of the structure of a web page.
+When changes are made to the data in a web application, the Virtual DOM is updated first rather than directly manipulating the real DOM.

+A simplified process of how the Virtual DOM works:

+**Initial Render**: The Virtual DOM is created based on the initial state of the application.

+**Updates**: When the state of the application changes, a new Virtual DOM is created.

+**Diffing**: The new Virtual DOM is compared with the previous one to identify the differences or changes (diffing).

+**Reconciliation**: Only the differences are then applied to the actual DOM, minimizing the amount of manipulation needed and improving performance.

+The Virtual DOM helps optimize the rendering process by reducing the number of direct manipulations on the real DOM, which is a more expensive operation.

 # What does `create-react-app` do?
 It is a command line tool that helps create a boilerplate react project with the pre-configured development environment.